space-operator/flow-backend/README.md

 This server can be used to run flows belonging to you.
 Toggle "Remote 🌐" button in flow editor to switch to `localhost` server.
 Please note that some browsers such as Brave will block requests to `localhost` by default, disable protection if you encounter network errors.

+## License

+Open source license: AGPLv3

+For commercial projects and to keep your source code proprietary, please get a license at [www.spaceoperator.com](www.spaceoperator.com).